arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ![Shutting Down Your UNO Q Safely (1)](assets/debian_shutdown_halt.gif)

 The green power LED on the board will turn off when the system has halted completely.
-The board will remain powered off and will not restart automatically.
+The board will remain powered on but in a halted state.
+Power can be disconnected at any time after the halt completes, the filesystem is already safely closed and all processes have stopped.

 This makes `sudo halt` ideal for long-term storage, carrying the board, or any situation where you want the board to stay off until you manually power it back on.

+***__Note:__ In the halted state, the board will not respond to network connections (SSH, App Lab) and interaction requires a power cycle.***

+In some configurations, `sudo halt` may cause the board to restart after a few seconds automatically.
+This behavior can happen with:

+- Certain USB-C hubs with Power Delivery capabilities
+- Older firmware versions
+- Specific power source configurations (VIN pin / USB-C / 5V pin)

+If auto-restart happens even with `sudo halt`, the following approaches may help solve the issue.

+Make sure the board runs the latest firmware version.
+Check for updates through Arduino App Lab or refer to the [UNO Q image flash tutorial](https://docs.arduino.cc/tutorials/uno-q/update-image/).

+If auto-restart continues after firmware update, you must disconnect the power source immediately after the green LED turns off and before the restart sequence begins.
+This method requires precise timing.
+A brief window (1-2 seconds) exists after the LED turns off to disconnect power before the system begins its reboot sequence.

+Auto-restart behavior can vary depending on the power source.
+If experiencing issues with a USB-C hub with Power Delivery, alternative options include:

+- Direct USB-C connection to computer
+- VIN pin with external 7-24V DC supply
+- Different USB-C hub or power adapter

 #### Alternative Shutdown Methods